Claim: Joseph Stalin described America as a healthy body with three fold resistance.

 Proving a negative is often an uncertain proposition, but our reasons for believing this quotation to be of dubious origin are:

-- We have yet to find a presentation of this quotation that references a verifiable source for it.
+- We have found no presentation of this quotation that references a verifiable source for it.
 Nearly all reproductions of this quotation simply offer it as an undated, unsourced statement attributed to Stalin.

 - Searching collections of Stalin’s speeches, writings, interviews, and other statements (such as the Josef Stalin Internet Archive and the University of Pennsylvania’s online library of Stalin documents) fails to turn up any reference to this quotation.